zsparal/api-documentation/source/reference/v2/orders-api/cancel-order-lines.rst

 If the order line is ``paid`` or already ``completed``, you should create a refund using the :doc:`Create order refund endpoint </reference/v2/refunds-api/create-order-refund>` instead.

-For more information about the status transitions please check our :doc:`order status changes guide </orders/status-changes>`.
+For more information about the status transitions, check our :doc:`order status changes guide </orders/status-changes>`.

 Parameters